airman416/Hopper/README.md

 | **Quote** | Q | Single punchy quotable sentence |

 ### AI Generation
-- **Generate** creates a new draft in your chosen format, tailored to your voice
+- **Generate** adapts the selected post into your chosen format, tailored to your voice
 - **Punchier** (P) — makes the draft tighter and more impactful
 - **Hater** (H) — generates a cynical opposing reply (great for stress-testing ideas)
 - **Shaan** (S) — rewrites in Shaan Puri’s conversational style